tdmayowa/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l - list files and directories in long format ls -la - list hidden files in long format ls -lan - list hidden files long format with group and user ids
+ls -l - list files and directories in long format ls -la - list hidden files in long format ls -lan - list hidden files long format with group and user ids mkdir <path> - make a directory in the given path